alepulver/my-thesis/README.md

 ### TODO

 - Fix circle positions when saving
+- Remove "hello world" text and use message div outside canvas, or switch canvas away when displaying buttons as HTML+CSS.
 - Add color selection
 - Save results and allow downloading as CSV, etc
 - Ask participant data, use bootstrap and/or views